 WARNING: READ SAFETY SECTION BEFORE PROCEEDING

-Because the RFD contains desiccant to absorb moisture and the absorption is limited, it is important to open the compressor and RFD fittings after all other connections are made.
-The BG 1000 unit is shipped under some refrigerant pressure.
+The SA-III unit is shipped under some refrigerant pressure.
 Before removing the caps on the connection ports, remove the screw caps on the service valve covers and depress the cores with a fingernail to vent any existing pressure.